A wacky rig, which consists simply of a "wacky worm" impaled on a hook through the middle of its body like the Senko shown at right.

 Pick a medium action, 7' rod and combine that with medium size reels like a Shimano 2500 Stradic (ST2500FH) or Shimano Stella (STL2500FB) spinning reel.
 Seek a reel with a rock solid drag system.

 The longer rod allows for longer casts.
-For example, I have the All Star tube rods #1 (TAS843STR) and #2 (TAS845STR) I use for wacky rigs.
+For example, I have the All Star tube rods #1 (TAS843STR) and #2 (TAS845STR) I use for wacky fishing.
 One is medium light, fast and the other medium, fast.
 Both are 7" long.
 With these I use either the Stradic or Stella mentioned and a Daiwa SS-II (SS2-2500) spinning reel.

 What line should I use?